OUR BOARD & COMMITTEES OF THE BOARD

-With the Gold Coast now the next host city for the 2018 Commonwealth Games, Mayor Tate is also leading a city that is embracing change and dreaming big.
+After the Gold Coast successfully hosted the 2018 Commonwealth Games, Mayor Tate is leading a city that is embracing change and dreaming big.
 Mayor Tate believes major projects currently in the pipeline will help transform the Gold Coast from a city with potential to a truly world class global centre.
 These major projects include: the Gold Coast Cultural Precinct; Gold Coast Chinatown and the creation of Southport as the city’s true Central Business District (CBD).

 Mayor Tate is working to return that ‘have a go’ spirit back to the Gold Coast.
 He has committed to reducing the cost of living pressure facing residents, reform council, cut waste and broaden the Gold Coast’s economic base beyond its cornerstones of tourism and construction.

 The multicultural Mayor was born in Asia and speaks three languages.

 Dr Aysin Dedekorkut-Howes is an urban and environmental planner with over twenty years of experience in teaching and researching in the United States, Turkey, and Australia and is an award-winning lecturer and researcher.
 She has a PhD from Florida State University, USA and is currently a Senior Lecturer at Griffith University’s School of Environment and Science and Program Director of Urban and Environmental Planning.